Donate

 How Asbestosis Is Treated

 There is no treatment that can reverse the damage done by asbestos, but certain steps can help slow down progression of the disease and relieve symptoms.
-Avoiding further exposure to asbestos and other irritants such as cigarette smoke will help slow down the disease from progressing.
-Medication and breathing treatments may be prescribed by your physician to help ease breathlessness and maintain your general lung health.
-Here are some things your doctor may recommend to manage asbestosis:
+Avoiding further exposure to asbestos and other irritants such as cigarette smoke will help slow disease progression and prevent complications, such as development of lung cancer.
+Medication and breathing treatments may be prescribed by your healthcare provider to help ease breathlessness and maintain your general lung health.
+Here are some things your provider may recommend:

-• Quitting smoking as soon as possible.
+• If you use tobacco products, quit as soon as possible.
 Smoking can increase the damage done by asbestos and speed up the progression of the disease.
-The American Lung Association offers a number of smoking cessation programs to give people trying to quit the support they need.
+The American Lung Association offers smoking cessation programs to give the support you need when trying to quit.

-• In very severe situations, your doctor may suggest surgery and refer you to a lung transplant specialist.
+• In severe situations, your provider may refer you to a lung transplant specialist.

 Managing Asbestosis

-Your doctor can help manage your symptoms, but you can also take steps to keep yourself healthy by doing the following:
+Your healthcare provider can help you manage your symptoms, but you can also take steps to keep yourself healthy by doing the following:

 • Maintain nutrition with a well-balanced diet that limits salt intake and includes drinking lots of water.